 1 - Underline each word in its correct colour code.
 Us the word bank for this activity.
 Words are written in colour coded boxes.
 FOR ARTICLES: as you know, we always use the same colour code for articles, blue for masculine, pink for feminine.

 2 - Translate each text into English.
 Once again, you must rely on the word bank to do this.
-VERB CONJUGATION: us the PowerPoint and the Irregular verbs mat to assist you in the task.
+VERB CONJUGATION: use the PowerPoint of the lesson to assist you in the task.

 The School of Spanish at Home